-It doesn't mean eating the same thing every night; it just means that stuff you bought for the pasta puttanesca in Monday can also be used for the chicken in tomato sauce (with olives and capers) the next night too.
+It doesn't mean eating the same thing every night; it just means that stuff you bought for the pasta puttanesca on Monday can also be used for the baked vegetables (with olives and capers) the next night too.

-Or you know, if you are making Greek salad one night, you can make burgers topped with feta, red onion, and olives later in the week – to make sure you get to finish off the bits you bought.
+Or you know, if you are making Greek salad one night, you can make burgers (either veggie ones or regular meat ones) topped with feta, red onion, and olives later in the week – to make sure you get to finish off the bits you bought.

 5. Be more creative

 This was another reason I decided to start meal-planning: I felt like we were literally eating the same 6-7 dishes on rotation, week in and week out.
 This despite the fact that I am a massive cookbook lover and will read cookbooks like other people read fiction.